p4535992/inventory-plus/README.md

 Due to collisions, code maintenance problems, and **reduction in the number of modules** I have rewritten for the inherent use of the module some features of other modules, mentioned in the _credits_ of this document.
 I invite you to support these authors in their various kofis and patreons.
 Each feature is non-blocking with the other modules and can be activated / deactivated from a specific module setting, which we list below

-**Feature: Enable item transfer:** Even if it's the main feature of this module you can still disable item transfer.
-Know that you can temporarily disable the transfer feature by pressing the alt key while you move the item.
+**Feature: Enable item transfer:** Know that you can temporarily disable the transfer feature by pressing the alt key while you move the item.

-**[Only with 'Feature: Enable item transfer' enabled] Enable currency transfer:** When moving an object named \"Currency\" is transfered it will open a dialog to transfer money instead of transfering the actual item.",
+**[Only with 'Feature: Enable item transfer' enabled] Enable currency transfer:** When moving an object named \"Currency\" is transferer it will open a dialog to transfer money instead of transferring the actual item.",

 **[Only with 'Feature: Enable item transfer' enabled] Enable for actors of the same type**: If disabled you will have to rely on the pairs you can define by hand.